MariosPetropoulos/Adjoint-Optimization/README.md

 # Adjoint-Optimization
-Optimization of the Boundary Layer Distribution
+Optimization a the Boundary Layer Distribution